OpenOverlayRouter/oor/README.md

 To install it in `/usr/local/sbin`, run

     sudo make install

+A `Vagrantfile` is provided for quick installation in a dedicated VM, see the "Using Vagrant" section.

 To build the code for OpenWRT you will need the OpenWRT official SDK.
 However, for your convenience, we encourage you to install the precompiled .ipk, from our